akhilsaini/aws-csa-2017/README.md

 ### S3 Buckets

-  - S3 Namespace is global.
-Region independent.
+  - S3 Namespace is global also shows the same in AWS console.
+Buckets created in regions but Region independent.

   - A bucket name in any region should only contain lower case characters.
 It has to be DNS Compliant